Opalinium/nocturna-docs/terms.md

 - Not share account credentials or premium benefits with non-subscribers
 - Use custom branding features responsibly and in compliance with Discord's guidelines
 - Not abuse premium features or exploit increased limits
+- Respect guild activation limits based on their subscription tier
+- Accept automatic deactivation of guilds when downgrading tiers or exceeding limits
+- Use custom anti-raid patterns responsibly and in accordance with these Terms

 ## 6. Bot Permissions and Access